seiya1223/techcasestudies/_drafts/2016-08-24-IoT-template.md

   - Details on how the customer plans to proceed or what more they hope to accomplish.

-*If you’d really like to make your write-up pop, include a customer quote highlighting impact, benefits, general lessons, and/or opportunities.*
+*If you’d really like to make your write-up pop, include a customer quote highlighting impact, benefits, general lessons, and/or opportunities.
+Attribute all quotes with Name, Title, Company.*

 ## Additional resources ##